bweppl1/ClozeEncounters/README.md

 ## Feature Focus

 Going to work on getting a baseline top 100 words, then get game modes for Top 10, 25, 50, 100 words.
-After that I'll work on implementing the spaced repitition system.
+After that I'll work on implementing the spaced repetition system.

 ### MVP [ Complete ]